No. 12 / llms.txt

 Section 04

-Include the pages that represent your core expertise and services.
-Your homepage, main service pages, about page, pricing page, and your highest-quality educational content should all be listed.
-Include a concise, factual description for each link that tells the model what the page covers without marketing language.
-Leave out low-value pages like privacy policies, terms of service, cookie notices, login pages, and thin content.
+Include the pages that represent your core expertise: homepage, main service pages, about page, and your strongest educational content, each with a concise, factual description.
+Leave out privacy policies, login pages, and thin content.
 The goal is signal density.
-Every entry in your llms.txt should be a page you would confidently point to as a strong representation of your business.
+A focused llms.txt with twenty well-described pages will outperform a bloated one with two hundred undifferentiated entries.
 If you have a blog, include only the cornerstone articles that demonstrate genuine expertise, not every post you have ever published.
-Quality over quantity is the guiding principle.
-A focused llms.txt with twenty well-described pages will outperform a bloated one with two hundred undifferentiated entries.

-- Include: homepage, core service pages, about page, pricing, key guides.
+- Include: homepage, core service pages, about page, key guides.

 - Include: case studies and results pages that demonstrate expertise.